Maxi100a/Olympic_Medals_Predictor/README.md

 This project is set up to function on an Amazon EC2 instance running the docker container utilized in class.
 If you are attempting to run the project on your local machine, follow the instructions to "de-AWS" the python files.

 ### S3 Directory Link
-At the top of each file (batch_ingest, transform, models, analyze), you MUST specify the outmost folder for an S3 bucket.
-For example, this project was set up to go to "s3://\[CLASS_BUCKET\]/final_project".
-The code is set up to send it to specific folders inside the S3 bucket for your convenience, so only one folder is necessary per file.
+At the top of each file (batch_ingest, transform, models, analyze), **you MUST specify the parent folder for the S3 bucket**.
+For example, this project was set up to go to "s3://[CLASS_BUCKET]/final_project".
+The code is set up to send it to specific folders inside the S3 bucket for your convenience, so use the same folder across all files.

 ### Running the Code
-In order to run the code, you need to transfer all of the python files in the dags folder into airflow dags container.
-The easiest way to do is is to create each file individually using the `nano [filename].py` command and copying over the code.
+In order to run the code, you need to transfer all of the python files in the dags folder located in the airflow setup on the Docker container.
+If you have not created the airflow environment, you must first run `airflow standalone` on the Docker container to create all the necessary folders.

+The easiest way to transfer each file is to use the `nano [filename].py` command and copy over the code.

 From there, run airflow in standalone mode and you can run the dag.
 It will take 30 minutes - 1 hour to run.

-# TO-DO:
-- Include Results Infographic

 ## References
 [1] John D. Kelleher, Brian Mac Namee, Aoife D'Arcy.
 2020.
 Fundamentals of machine learning for predictive data analytics: algorithms, worked examples, and case studies.
 Data to Insights to Decisions, Data exploration, pp. 23 to 113.